ucsb-cs148/f21/_exam/project_presentations.md

 We will cross-reference against a ranking obtained from an overall quartiling judgment averaged among the evaluators.

-Each group will have up to 10 minutes for a prepared presentation video submitted two days prior.
+Each group will have up to 10 minutes for a prepared presentation.

-This will be followed by 10 minutes of live exploration of the app by the teaching team, plus questions.
+This will be followed by up-to 5 minutes of live exploration of the app by the teaching team, including questions.
 Each member of the group should be available for the question session.

-The ten minute video presentation should include a demo (functionality, similar to what was done in the MVP video), as well as a discussion of technical matters.
+The ten minute presentation should include a demo (functionality, similar in style to what was done in the MVP video), as well as some discussion of technical matters and design process.

-**Technical matters to cover:**
+**Example technical matters to cover:**
 * Authorization and Authentication (if applicable)
 * Database technologies used (if applicable)
 * External APIs or libraries used (if applicable)